Menkar85/ADuser_batch_add/README.md

 - `Departments/IT/Developers` - Creates nested OUs

 The application will automatically create any missing OUs in the path.

+### Auto-Generated Fields

+The following fields are automatically generated if not provided:

+- **Username**: Generated from surname and given name
+- **Email**: Generated from username and domain
+- **English Surname**: Transliterated from original surname

 ## 📊 Output Files